slash-aech/qr-detection-on-products-api/README.md

-# YOLO QR Detection API
+# QR Detection API

-This project provides an API endpoint to detect and blur QR codes from uploaded images using a custom-trained YOLO model.
+This project provides an API that scans uploaded images for QR codes—especially those that may contain sensitive information like warranty details—and automatically blurs them using a custom-trained YOLO model.

 ## Endpoint